 MannaPack Rice is developed based on academic research and years of food science for culturally sensitive nutrition.
 It contains textured soy, a high-quality source of protein, which is one of the key factors for growth and physical development, including brain development.

 It’s also a source of micronutrients.
-It contains a pre-mix of the important vitamins and minerals that might be missing in the diets of people who live in areas with a lack of resources.
+It contains the important vitamins and minerals that might be missing in the diets of people who lack resources.
 Rice is also an important component.

 Wondering about soy?
 Dr. Richard Dowdy, a retired professor of food science and human nutrition at the University of Missouri, explained that the potential negative impact of soy is minimal when mixed at an appropriate ratio with a cereal-like substance such as rice.